 - Pros & Cons of Using the HTC Vive

 What is HTC Vive?
 What is Included with the HTC Vive Headset?

 HTC Vive is a VR headset and platform launched in 2016 as a joint venture between HTC and Valve Corporation.
 Utilizing a headset tethered to a computer, HTC Vive users can enjoy extremely immersive and high resolution VR experiences.
 The platform also incorporates multiple cameras and two motion-tracked hand controllers, making for true Room Scale virtual reality.
 The HTC Vive does require a certain amount of physical space, so make sure your presentation location can accommodate the multiple camera set up before you choose it as your headset of choice.
 A Vive headset and hand controllers will cost you roughly $599 USD, but you’ll have to tether it to a high-powered PC.
 Unlike Oculus Rift though, the HTC Vive is compatible with both PCs and Macs.

 Why Publish to HTC Vive?
 What Use Case is the HTC Vive Platform Good For?

 HTC Vive is a powerful VR platform that gives users a more immersive experience than even the Gear VR or Google Daydream can provide.
 With Room Scale VR and more sophisticated hand controllers, the HTC Vive provides a great level of interactivity.
 And with the headset tethered to a computer, you can create VR experiences of unlimited length on InstaVR and run them on HTC Vive.
+It’s great for very high-end on-site presentations, either in your offices or at an exhibition.
+It’s great for sales presentations, employee training, entertainment, and more.
 If you have the budget for HTC Vive, it’s a great platform.

 Beyond having a simple but robust authoring platform, InstaVR also has a number of features that make publishing to HTC Vive easy: